MyLegGuy/MangaDownloader-Vita/README.md

 ### Supported sites:
 * mangareader.net
 * dynasty-scans.com
+* An little bonus.

 ### How to use
 It's moron-proof.

+1. Select "Download."
-1. Select website.
+2. Select website.
+3. Select download mode.
-2. Select manga series.
+4. Select manga series.
-3. Select chapter.
+5. Select chapter.
-4. Press "done."
+6. Press "done."
-5. Wait for download to finish.
+7. Wait for download to finish.

 Refer to the digital manual for more information.
 (Can be accessed from the LiveArea.)

 **Downloads are saved to ux0:data/LUAMANGAS/Manga/.**
+**Some images crash VitaShell.
+They're valid and downloaded properly.
+I don't know how to fix this right now.**

 ### Support